deveaswj/deveaswj/README.md

 ### 💼 My Background

 - 💻 I offer deep expertise from a rich background in software development, with a focus on *business systems* (GIS, statistics, simulation modeling, inventory databases) and, more recently, *video games* (Unity with C#).
-- 🎮 Most recently, I worked at a game studio, where I helped build gameplay systems before the company unfortunately folded.
+- 🎮 Last year, I worked for a game studio, where I helped build gameplay systems before the company unfortunately folded.
 That experience reignited my enthusiasm for interactive design and storytelling systems.
 - 🛠️ These days, I’m building small games and tools to sharpen my skills, expand my portfolio, and reconnect with the joy of making things work.
 - 📚 I’m especially interested in systems design, creative coding, and games that explore narrative, strategy, or simulation.